 Installation on AWS

-NOTE: Tyk Multi-Cloud has superseded our Hybrid offering.
+Tyk Multi-Cloud has superseded our Hybrid offering.
 See Tyk Multi-Cloud for more details.
-You can get a free 30 day trial of Tyk Multi-Cloud.
+You can get a free 1 month trial of Tyk Multi-Cloud.

 Tyk Multi-Cloud Gateway can be installed on AWS infrastructure using our AWS Marketplace AMI product.
 Once subscribed to it and a Tyk Cloud account is created please follow this guide to set up an instance.